stagenow/docs/edge/source/csp/display.md

 ### Overview

-The Display Manager setting type allows your application to control the web browser on the device.
-For example you can set the screen timeout value.
+The Display Manager setting type controls the screen timeout value to conserve power.

 ### Main Functionality

 * Set the Screen Timeout Interval

- * 15 Seconds
- * 30 Seconds
- * 1 Minute
- * 2 Minutes
- * 5 Minutes
- * 10 Minutes
- * 30 Minutes
+##Parameter Notes

+###Screen Timeout Interval
+This feature sets how many seconds a device can be inactive before the screen turns off.

 ## Feature Compatibility